baldrech/starter-hugo-academic/content/home/header.md

 ---

-Aiming to understand and document how humans are changing fish sizes, what it means for ecosystems and fisheries, and what can be done about it.
+To understand and document how humans are changing fish sizes, what it means for ecosystems and fisheries, and what can be done about it.

 <!---